RiccardoRobb/AWS-Academy-Cloud-Foundations/README.md

 Cloud computing is the on-demand delivery of IT resources via the internet with a *"pay-as-you-go"* pricing.

-Almost enything you can implement with traditional IT can be implemented as an AWS cloud computing service.
+Almost anything you can implement with traditional IT can be implemented as an AWS cloud computing service.

 ## Cloud service models

 * <mark>IaaS</mark> **"Infrastructure as a service"** \
-    networking featrues, Hw or VMs and data storage space
+    networking features, Hw or VMs and data storage space
 * <mark>PaaS</mark> **"Platform as a service"** \
     no need to manage the underlying infrastructure Hw or Sw
 * <mark>SaaS</mark> **"Software as a service"** \